vivi365/reproducible-go-ethereum/diff-explanations/BUILDSYSTEMS.md

 # Build Systems - Go Ethereum

-> The purpose of this document is to map out the build environments used in geth releases and reproducing attempts, in order to 1. find causes of unreproducibility 2. find any integrity issues ni build pipeline.
+> The purpose of this document is to map out the build environments used in geth releases and reproducing attempts, in order to **1.** find causes of unreproducibility, **2.** find any integrity issues ni build pipeline.

 Build environments discussed: